piku-afk/Acharya-Live-Bot/README.md

 ![details.png](https://raw.githubusercontent.com/piku-afk/Acharya-Live-Bot/main/details.png)

 Now you are good to go.
-Whenever you want to start the bot, come to the same folder and open cmd and type the following command.
+Whenever you want to start the bot, come to the same folder, open cmd and type the following command.
 ```
 C:/folder/where/you/cloned/the/repository> node aliveBot.js
 ```